secjames/linuxblueprint/README.md

 This script "blueprints" a linux system and gathers information for system vetting needs and generates a report of in the current working directory.
 An overview of report secitons can be found below.

-NOTE: Currently works on Debian bases distributions only.
-Red Hat based systems will be added in the future.
+NOTE: Currently works on Debian and Red Hat based distributions only.

 Report Sections:
 1. Host Name